200percentmicky/chadmusic/docs/configuration/env_variables.md

 !!! bug

     Tracks will resolve slower when this variable is set to `false`.
+This is a known limitation when using yt-dlp.

 !!! info